Bug report #13279

 Also Victor and me discussed SAGA support recently.
 Maybe we can implement something like "real-time" description generation for SAGA algs using its Python API.
 But this will work only for some algs, because many single SAGA algs should be splitted into two or more Processing algs and also there are some differences in parameters handling (e.g. extent passed to SAGA differently).
 So such automated generator is not a "silver bullet", a lot of manual work will be needed.
 So not much difference with current situation.

-#29 Updated by Giovanni Manghi about 4 years ago
+#29 Updated by Giovanni Manghi almost 7 years ago

 I think that we should not add support for new SAGA versions without real need.
 Our priority should be average users, not early adopters.
 Maybe I'm wrong, but new SAGA version appears in repositories, especially stable repositories, with delay, not in the same day as it was released.
 So there is no harm in providing support only for version from stable repositories.

-#33 Updated by Giovanni Manghi almost 4 years ago
+#33 Updated by Giovanni Manghi over 6 years ago

 - Priority changed from Severe/Regression to High